**This post has also been updated in Feb 2018 with even more tools! I’ll keep adding on as I find new automation tools.

 To help you put these concepts into immediate action, I’ve put together my favorite list of blog automation tools you can use for your blog.

-I use Tailwind to share my content to my top performing group boards.
+I use Tailwind to share my content on my top performing group boards.
 I belong to over 50 awesome group boards, so manually pinning to all those boards is a HUGE time suck!
 Tailwind makes sure that all boards are covered and I don’t miss any days.
 Plus, it serves up my posts at their optimal time intervals so I don’t ever have to think about it.
 Then in the evening, I go to town pinning other bloggers’ content to all my relevant personal boards.

 The other main feature I love with Tailwind is their analytics and ease of use, overall.
 They’ve designed a beautiful and equally useful interface that provides you with all the information you need to grow your blog.
 To get started with a free month to try it out, just click the link below.
 Enjoy!